alexkurowski/solo-toolkit/README.md

 a little
 ```

-### Inline dynamic counters
+### Inline elements

+This plugin also adds a few inline elements that can be helpful when playing TTRPGs.

+Note that these elements are disabled by default and can be enabled in plugin settings.

+#### Dynamic counters

 Code blocks with a single number in it (e.g. `` `5` ``) will be rendered with - and + buttons for quick adjustment.

-Note that this feature is disabled by default and can be enabled in plugin settings.

-### Inline progress trackers
+#### Progress trackers

 Similar to counters, code blocks with two numbers separated by a slash (e.g. `` `1/5` ``) will be rendered as a set of checkable boxes.
-For PbtA-style clocks and general progress tracking.
+Useful for PbtA-style clocks and general progress tracking.

+#### Tab stops

+Code blocks with only spaces (e.g. `` ` ` ``) will be rendered as a blank space with a set width.
+Useful when you need a table-like formatting with an actual table.

+### Inline tab stops

 Note that this feature is disabled by default and can be enabled in plugin settings.